-Before hiring a Medical Malpractice Lawyer, schedule an initial consultation.
-At that first meeting, which generally is free, you will have an opportunity to interview that attorney concerning their qualifications and experience dealing with medical malpractice cases.
+Before hiring a Medical Malpractice Lawyer, schedule a consultation.
+At that first meeting, you will have an opportunity to interview that attorney concerning their qualifications and experience dealing with medical malpractice cases.
 This will help you determine if this is the attorney you would like to handle your case.
 You will be looking for an attorney that has experience, knowledge in their respective practice, and who not only listens but patiently answers your questions.
 That attorney should provide you with a realistic cost estimate and a case-management strategy that agrees with your expectations.
 Finally, you must determine if the attorney fee is fair and reasonable.
-At Sawan & Sawan, our personal injury lawyers offer no-risk, free initial consultations.
+At Sawan & Sawan, our personal injury lawyers offer no-risk, free consultations.

 With Great Power, Comes Great Responsibility